 Bhakti Yoga: Now, since struggle brings knowledge, a person without faith will not persist during difficult times and thus will not be able to gain and spread real knowledge.
 And therefore faith or devotion or bhakti yoga is also essential for gaining knowledge.
 But again even faith will be in vain, in absence of knowledge, karmas and kriya because then you are expecting faith to do everything for us which is nothing but blind faith (again a very common phenomenon in today’s world when people are expecting everything from God without gaining knowledge and without doing karmas).
 So, devotion/faith doesn’t mean following the rigid religions (of today’s world) defined by humans.
 It means surrendering to stay low on ego because it is ego which blocks knowledge.
 Thus, blind faith also means a conditioned mind which blocks an ever evolving knowledge from entering.

 **In Ayurvedic terms, ego is the state of being “I” which is stored by kapha (the way hard disc of computer stores information) and relayed by pitta (the way processor of a computer relays information).
 Everyone has ego but a conditioned mind is rigid and is very high on ego and since conditioned mind/high ego comes from blind faith (faith either in self or guru or education imbibed), it blocks knowledge.
 Because knowledge can come only in a flexible mind which is low on ego and which questions the present and unlearns it, if required so that updated knowledge can enter.
-In order to stay low on ego and remain flexible, one should avoid :-
+In order to stay low on ego and remain flexible, one should avoid/wisely use the following :-

 - Very sweet foods like non veg because too much of sweetness increases kapha (which stores ego, the state of being “I”).